 Just remember, seeking help is a courageous act.
 And you are so, so brave for doing it.
 And even if you don’t feel able to seek help at this time, you are so, so brave for existing while living under the weight of anxiety.
 The world can be a terrifying place, but when you survive its harshest moments, you are at your strongest.

-If you think you might be struggling with anxiety, visit our Find Help guide with more information and places you can get help.
+If you think you might be struggling with anxiety, visit our anxiety page for more information and places you can get help.